ucsb-cs16/s19-ykk/_lab/lab01.md

 * Click on the "Create repo button"

-* Click on the "Settings" tab, then click on the "Collaborators and teams".
-Search for your partner's github username under collaborators and add them.
-The driver should now log out of github.

-* Navigator, log into github and accept the invitation.

-* You now have shared ownership of all the code that you will write for this lab.

 ## Upload the initial version of your code using github's web interface

 * Upload the files in your lab01 directory to the new repo you created in the previous step.
 To do this, you should be physically present on a lab machine or in CSIL where you have access to a web browser and a local copy of your files (min2.cpp  min3v1.cpp  min3v2.cpp README.md).